 Hi, my name is NONNIE JULES.
 I was born in Texas, although am now, and have been a resident of the great state of Louisiana since I was a toddler, therefore, no one can tag me as a transplant.
 I am a true child of all things creole and cajun.

 I’ve been writing all my life.
 I know, we hear people say that all the time, but with me, ’tis true.
-I began to write because I wanted to be apart of that beautiful world of words.
+I began to write because I wanted to be a tiny part of that beautiful world of words.

 Remember being forced by mom to turn off the lights at 10 PM so you could rest for school the next day?
 Remember the flashlight under your bed covers so that you could finish those last few pages of LITTLE WOMEN by Louisa May Alcott or TOM SAWYER and HUCKLEBERRY FINN?
 Yes, I was that girl…still am, although now it’s my husband who’s trying to force me to turn out the lights to rest.
 I was so madly in love with the amazing world of words, it’s all I wanted to do!
 Literally, all the time!

 I remember loving books so much, that each time I would pull one from a library shelf, I would close my eyes and sniff the pages, inhaling the scent of what was once a beautiful, living tree… and it would feel almost as good as the feeling I get now, when my loving husband wraps his arms around me.
 Today, each time I purchase a new book, the first thing I do when I sit down to read, is open it up and sniff the pages.
 I fall deeper in love at the performance of this simple ritual.

 Poetry was my first love.
 I could listen for hours to my mom and her friends swap stories about “life,” and then I would scurry off to my little writing room (which at that time was a mini student desk inside of my closet) to write, in poetic form, about those lives..those stories.
 That’s how it all began.